 Even though Langkawi is small, there is a huge amount to do here, and you will find some engaging museums, shopping outlets, and other spots like aquariums and craft villages.
 The island also has duty-free status, so if you want to go shopping and snap up a few bargains then this is the place to do it.

 8. Koh Tao, Thailand

 This island is one of the best places to visit in Thailand if you’re looking for a diving destination, but there’s much more going on here.
 Water sports, beach bumming, hiking, wild nightlife, and so much more await when you travel to Koh Tao.
-If you want to get your PADI certificate then this is definitely place as it is super cheap, safe and some of the best diving Thailand has to offer.
+If you want to get your PADI certificate then this is the place as it is super cheap, safe and some of the best diving Thailand has to offer.

 Luckily everything is fairly central so you haven’t got to go too far to find a restaurant, bar, club, hotel, hostel or supermarkets.
-I would highly recommend renting a bike to explore the rest of the island where you can find cliffs and rocks to jump into the sea, watch the sunset from the view point or unleash your inner yogi.
+I would highly recommend renting a bike to explore the rest of the island where you can find cliffs and rocks to jump into the sea, watch the sunset from the viewpoint or unleash your inner yogi.

 Be sure to check out my website for more information and travel advice as well as my Twitter @TakeLeapTravel and Instagram @taketheleaptravel.